$0 Ireland Evaluation Request Letter Template

 Can a guide replace an educational psychologist?

 No. A guide cannot conduct a psychological assessment or issue a clinical diagnosis.
-What it does is help you decide which type of assessment your child needs, navigate the three available pathways, understand the clinical report when it arrives, and force the school to act on the findings.
+What it does is help you decide which type of assessment your child needs, navigate the three available pathways, understand the clinical report when it arrives, and ask the school to act on the findings.
 The guide and the psychologist solve different problems at different stages of the process.

 Do I need a diagnosis before the school provides support?